PennyLaneAI/pennylane-lightning/README.rst

 Install Lightning-Tensor from source
 ====================================
 Building Lightning-Tensor requires the NVIDIA cuQuantum SDK (currently supported version: cutensornet-cu12).
-CUDA-aware MPI allows data exchange between GPU memory spaces of different nodes without the need for CPU-mediated transfers.
-Both the MPICH and OpenMPI libraries are supported, provided they are compiled with CUDA support.
-The path to libmpi.so should be found in LD_LIBRARY_PATH.
 It is recommended to install the NVIDIA cuQuantum SDK (cutensornet-cu12) within pip inside a virtual environment.
 Please consult the cuQuantum SDK install guide for more information.

 Lightning-Qubit should be installed before Lightning-Tensor: